Skip to main content

 Frequently Asked Questions

-SEATTLE BANK has a Bank Health Score of C (55/100).
+Seattle Bank has a Bank Health Score of C (55/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 16.56%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-SEATTLE BANK holds $922M in total assets and $814M in total deposits.
-It is located in SEATTLE, WASHINGTON (FDIC Certificate #35139).
+Seattle Bank holds $922M in total assets and $814M in total deposits.
+It is headquartered in Seattle, Washington (FDIC Certificate #35139).

-SEATTLE BANK has a Tier 1 capital ratio of 16.56%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 4.16%, and the return on assets is 0.47%.
+Seattle Bank has a Tier 1 capital ratio of 16.56%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 4.16%, and the return on assets is 0.47%.

 Yes.
-SEATTLE BANK is FDIC-insured (Certificate #35139).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Seattle Bank is FDIC-insured (Certificate #35139).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: